 |Professional Responsibility (HCBN5104)||15.0 credits (0.125 EFTS)||To enable students to understand the ethical, legal and professional responsibilities of nursing.|

 |Health and Wellness (HCBN5105)||15.0 credits (0.125 EFTS)||To enable students to understand the influence of socio ecological perspectives on health.|

 |Nursing the Person with Long Term Health Needs (HCBN5106)||15.0 credits (0.125 EFTS)||To enable students to apply knowledge, skills and attitudes of nursing practice in a gerontological clinical setting.|

 |Management of Nursing Care 2 (HCBN5107)||15.0 credits (0.125 EFTS)||To enable students to manage nursing care with health consumers.|

-|Nursing Science 2 (HCBN5108)||15.0 credits (0.125 EFTS)||To enable students to extend bioscience knowledge required for nursing practice.|
+|Human Biology for Nursing Practice 2 (HCBN5108)||15.0 credits (0.125 EFTS)||To enable students to extend human biology knowledge required for nursing practice.|

 |Maori Health (HCBN6101)||15.0 credits (0.125 EFTS)||To enable students to discuss and analyse the concept of Hauora and its application to the delivery of health care.|

 |Knowledge for Nursing Practice 2: Mental Health and Addictions (HCBN6102)||15.0 credits (0.125 EFTS)||To enable students to understand theoretical frameworks related to mental health and how the use of these can influence mental health or addiction nursing across the lifespan.|

 |Nursing the Person with Altered Mental Health or Addiction (HCBN6103)||30.0 credits (0.25 EFTS)||To enable students to apply nursing knowledge and skills in a culturally safe manner with people who experience altered mental health or addiction.|